NVIDIA/cccl/docs/cudax/stf.rst

     ...
     th.inner().sync(); // synchronize threads in the same block of the second level of the hierarchy

-Types of logical data and tasks
+C++ Types of logical data and tasks
 -------------------------------

 To prevent a common class of errors, CUDASTF strives to align its